 Choosing the right exhibition is about people.
-You must establish who you are trying the reach before you can decide which event matches your requirements.
+You must establish who you're trying to reach before you can decide which event is best for your business.
 Every event organiser has information about exhibition attendance figures and visitor profiles.
-The AEO has developed its own code of conduct on exhibition data to ensure that statistics are accurate and transparent.
 Don't be seduced by huge numbers, though - quality is more important than quantity.

 The biggest exhibitions are not necessarily the best.
 For example, small firms can get lost in a giant trade fair, while a more targeted event could bring in far more business.
 That said, any firm can make a big impact at a show with the right marketing strategy.